PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 20 mL

-3. Calculate the required volume (mL) of reconstituted piperacillin and tazobactam solution based on the required dose.
+3. Calculate the required volume (mL) of reconstituted piperacillin and tazobactam for injection solution based on the required dose.

 Stability of Piperacillin and Tazobactam for Injection Following Reconstitution and Dilution